orangehrm/orangehrm-prod-environment/README.md

 1. Download the zip
 2. Extract the downloaded zip file
 3. run `docker-compose up -d` - this will up web, phpmyadmin and database containers

+## Notes
+- Custom configurations can be added through the docker-compose file.